Drill Results Map — Nevada

 What file format do I need for Nevada mineral claims data?

-Nevada mineral claims boundaries are available from BLM Land and Mineral Legacy Rehost (LR2000) and can typically be downloaded as Shapefiles or KML.
+Nevada mineral claims boundaries are available from BLM MLRS (Mineral & Land Records System) and can typically be downloaded as Shapefiles or KML.
 Convert these to GeoJSON at mapshaper.org before importing into Exploration Maps.

 Who regulates mineral claims in Nevada?

-Mineral claims in Nevada are regulated by the Nevada Division of Minerals.
-All tenure and claims data can be queried through BLM Land and Mineral Legacy Rehost (LR2000).
+Mineral claims in Nevada are regulated by the Bureau of Land Management (BLM).
+All tenure and claims data can be queried through BLM MLRS (Mineral & Land Records System).

 What minerals are typically mapped in Nevada?